Types of Variable > Random Variable

 What is a Random Variable?

-A random process is (just like you would guess) an event or experiment that has a random outcome.
+A random process is an event or experiment that has a random outcome.
 For example: rolling a die, choosing a card, choosing a bingo ball, playing slot machines or any one of hundreds of thousands of other possibilities.
 It’s something you can’t exactly predict an outcome for; you might have a range of possibilities so you calculate the probability of a particular outcome.

 A few more example of random variables: